What you get!

 Telescoping Support Struts

 The male portion (top)of the telescoping struts are installed with the shimmed side against the channels.
-They do not have a left or right, however one way the seams will be visible from the front and the other way the seams will be visible from the rear, when the board is less than 40 degrees.
-This is only an aesthetics consideration.
-The female tubes are identical and should be installed with the higher clearance at the bottom saddle, and the seams, to the rear.
+They are marked left and right, the female portions are also marked L and R inside the top and may or may not be interchangeable.
+The female portions are installed with the sides that have the higher clearance toward the rear.
 Install the 3/8″ gravity pins with the telescopes fully collapsed.
 With the struts loosely bolted to the channels you are ready to lift the wall to the 40 degree position.
 I have done this by myself, but I recommend at least two people.
 As you are lifting the wall the bottom of the struts will slide towards the floor braces.
 When you can position the saddles onto the floor braces and continue lifting.
 At some point as the struts approach vertical they will start supporting the wall.
 When they are all the way vertical you can relax and install the 5/8″ gravity pins tin the floor braces.
 If you are going to use the board at 40 degrees just snug the hinge bolts and the bolts at the top of the struts and install your holds.
 Snug bolts make a much stronger connection, but overly tight bolts will prematurely wear the threads if the bolts are loosened and tightened often.

 Changing the angle